 Years ago, managing diarrhea meant eliminating food and focusing on hydrating the child, in the hopes of curtailing stool output.
-Then the thinking turned to offering foods that were somewhat constipating, such as bananas and rice, while simultaneously eliminating most other foods that might incur more diarrhea, such as milk products.
+Then the thinking turned to offer foods that were somewhat constipating, such as bananas and rice, while simultaneously eliminating most other foods that might incur more diarrhea, such as milk products.

 One popular diet for diarrhea, called the BRAT diet, may be prescribed for children.
 These foods are perfectly fine to eat, but they can be boring and won’t cover your child’s nutritional needs.
 They may not change the course of your child’s diarrhea, either.
 Your child’s overall diet doesn’t need to be limited to these foods unless your doctor has made this determination.

-In fact, the latest thinking is that most cases of mild to moderate diarrhea can be managed with some simple changes in diet, as long as vomiting or dehydration are not an issue.
+In fact, the latest thinking is that most cases of mild to moderate diarrhea can be managed with some simple changes in diet, as long as vomiting or dehydration is not an issue.
 Using a regular diet may even shorten the length of diarrhea, and certainly helps your child get optimal nutrition.

 The biggest concern about diarrhea in children is that it can lead to dehydration.
 Dehydration may occur due to loss of fluids and electrolytes in stool, or not consuming enough of these in the diet.
 Children may be dehydrated when they demonstrate more thirst, less urine output, and seem more tired or lethargic.
 These signs prove true for toddlers and preschoolers, too.